juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 = 2.5.6 =
 *Release Date - 26th April, 2012*

-* Prevent retry scheduling problems on sites where wp_cron is misbehaving
+* PrEvent retry scheduling problems on sites where wp_cron is misbehaving
 * Preload mshot previews
 * Modernize the widget code
 * Fix a bug where comments were not held for moderation during an error condition